kchapelier/poisson-disk-sampling/README.md

 ## How to contribute ?

-Fixes are most welcome.
 For new features and other enhancements, please make sure to contact me beforehand, either on [Twitter](https://twitter.com/kchplr) or through an issue on Github.

-TypeScript type definitions should be submitted to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

 ## License